techidaily/site-windows11/source/_posts/troubleshooting-winpcs-fatal-pink-flash.md

  The following are some ways to maintain a stable temperature on your computer:

 * Always keep your computer clean from the inside, as dust can make it harder for the CPU fan to effectively cool it.
 * Invest in buying a larger CPU fan for your PC.
-You could even[buy an all-in-one (AIO) watercooling system](https://www.makeuseof.com/specs-to-check-buying-aio-cooler/) if you're feeling adventurous.
+You could even [buy an all-in-one (AIO) watercooling system](https://www.makeuseof.com/specs-to-check-buying-aio-cooler/) if you're feeling adventurous.
 * If you've overclocked recently without proper knowledge, you should immediately reverse the overclocking.
 There are chances that you might have overclocked your PC incorrectly, which is leading to an increased CPU temperature.
 * You can also think of relocating your PC to a cooler room.
 Furthermore, ensure that the backside of the CPU cabinet is properly spaced from the wall to ensure proper in-and-out air circulation.

- While these are some of the general ways, you can also check out our guide on[controlling the computer's overheating](http://www.makeuseof.com/tag/lower-pc-temperatures/) for help.
+ While these are some of the general ways, you can also check out our guide on [controlling the computer's overheating](http://www.makeuseof.com/tag/lower-pc-temperatures/) for help.

 ## 4\.
 Update the GPU Driver